Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - **Last supportd:** 03-31-2024

 ## Abstract
 The protocol will define data types and messages that can be universally referenced within the network.
-This document proposes the adoption of a schema definition language called "Lexicon" to define data schemas that represent objects related to events in the lifecycle of a commercial transaction, or otherwise the entities that are engaged in the transaction.
-Lexicon is similar to an [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) specification with added semantic nice-to-haves that are useful for our architecture.
+This document proposes the adoption of a schema definition language called the "Nosh Schema Defintion Language (NSDL)" to define data schemas that represent objects related to events in the lifecycle of a commercial transaction.
+NSDL is similar to an [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) specification with added semantic nice-to-haves that are useful for our architecture.

 ## Introduction
-Lexicon is used to define RPC methods and record types.
-Lexicons give developers a uniform method and process to write and define new data structures for the network.
-Schemas are defined using `NSID`s. `NSID`s support a network wide domain categorization of methods and [Data Models](./00004-data-models.md).
+The NSDL is used for the definition of RPC methods and record types, providing developers with a standardized approach and workflow for crafting and specifying new data structures within the network.
+Schemas are defined using RDSIDs.
+RDSIDs facilitate a network-wide domain categorization of methods and [Data Models](./00004-data-models.md).

 ## Motivation
 Our motivation for a schema definition language is largely the same as the [raw IPLD Schema motivation](https://ipld.io/docs/schemas/#motivation).
 A standard for the networks data will make coordinating groups of developers and their applications much easier.
 IPLD Schemas have rich support for describing immutable document graphs based on [content-addressable](https://ipld.io/glossary/#content-addressing) [linking](https://ipld.io/glossary/#link) in distributed systems.